Tool Learning 1 - Use Fuzzilli on Real Targets

 Swift Basic Knowledge (Optional)

-Swift use SPM (Swift Package Manager) to establish a new package project.
-Make a new folder called swift_test and use this command to initialize.
+Swift uses SPM (Swift Package Manager) to set up a new package project.
+Create a new folder called swift_test and use this command to initialize it:

 1